Jose Trevino Player Props: Yankees vs. Angels

-On Wednesday, Jose Trevino (coming off going 1-for-3) and the New York Yankees face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
-First pitch is at 7:05 PM ET.
+On Thursday, Jose Trevino (coming off going 1-for-4 with a double) and the New York Yankees play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
+First pitch is at 4:05 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Twins.
+He had a one-hit performance in his last game (1-for-4) against the Angels.

 Jose Trevino Game Info & Props vs. the Angels